enrightc/Gothams-Dark-Decisions/README.md

 The ultimate goal of "Gotham's Dark Decisions" is to captivate players and provide them with an unforgettable experience that resonates with fans of the Dark Knight.
 By combining interactive elements, storytelling techniques, and engaging visuals, the quiz aims to leave a lasting impression and foster a deeper connection with the iconic characters of Gotham.

 ## Overall Website Aim
-Gotham's Dark Decisions aims to truly immerse users in the captivating world of Batman, providing an interactive platform that responds dynamically, allowing users to exploring their own heroic or villainous nature.
+Gotham's Dark Decisions aims to truly immerse users in the captivating world of Batman, providing an interactive platform that responds dynamically, allowing users to explore their own heroic or villainous nature.
 Through engaging and thought-provoking questions, users will embark on a journey of self-discovery within the rich and atmospheric backdrop of Gotham City.
 The primary goal is to entertain and engage Batman enthusiasts, offering them a unique and immersive experience that celebrates the iconic characters and themes of the Batman universe.
 Additionally, it aims to provide users with valuable insights into their own personalities and the complex dynamics of heroism and villainy, all while fostering a sense of excitement and intrigue through engagment.
 Whether users are long time fans or newcomers to the world of Batman, Gotham's Dark Decisions invites them to explore, discover, and embrace their inner hero or villain.

 ## External User Goals
   - Take part in a quiz that responds dynamically to user input.